Jontruiz1/CPLUSPLUS/Leetcode/README.md

-A few attempts and some Leetcode problems.
+A few attempts at some Leetcode problems.

 Some of the programs may not work.